Giant plant-eating dinosaurs may have been champion chewers up there with the likes of mammals such as horses, bison or elephants, researchers say.

 "We still don't have a good understanding even of how horse teeth work," Erickson said.

-The scientists detail their findings in Friday's issue of the journal Science.
+The scientists detail their findings in tomorrow's (Oct.
+5) issue of the journal Science.

 - 25 Amazing Ancient Beasts

 - Dinosaur Detective: Find Out What You Really Know